Cernit is a polymer clay used for modeling.

-Cernit is a modelling polymer clay that contains PVC and plasticizer.
-Polymerising happens during baking.
-The clay hardens.
+Cernit contains PVC and plasticizer.
+However, polymerising happens during baking.
+The polymer clay hardens.

-Polymer clay can be used from 8 years.
-It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures.
+You can use this polymer clay for 8 years.
+It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures and modeling.

 Children as well as adults or professionnal artisans or jewellery makers use this polymer clay.